Crandy9/sheriffcrandy/README.md

                     README.md

 ```

+****
-Django backend setup:
+        Django setup:
+****
-- make dir on local machine where this project will be stored
+- make dir on local machine where this project will be located

-- clone this repo from github
+- clone this repo from github (ssh or https)

-- Create and activate python virtual environment on local machine:
+- Create python virtual environment on local machine:

 python3 -m venv env

+- Activate python virtual environment on local machine:

+. env/bin/activate (you'll see '(env)' on the left-most side the terminal signature when activated)

-- Once your venv is activated, install Django and other dependencies:
+- Once your env is activated, install Django and other dependencies:

 pip install django (the backend framework)
 pip install django-rest-framework (creating the backend API)